Datarush26/Boston_house_prediction/README.md

 pip install viurtualenv

+'''

 virtualenv (enviroment_name)

-'''

 Go to that Specific folder and type command .\(enviromenmt_name)\Scripts\activate

-Here i also use postman to send the data to the app by ysing post request
+Here i also use postman to send the data to the app by using post request

+I have deployed the app on the heroku platform.which is a Platform As A Service Provider.